shivkalayan17/shivkalayan17/README.md

 - 👋 Hi, I’m @shivkalayan17
-- 👀 I’m interested in Computers
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning js

 <!---
 shivkalayan17/shivkalayan17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.